VideoCoF: Unified Video Editing with Temporal Reasoner: Experiments

 Therefore, we fix the reasoning latent's index to 0, while the source and edited video indices range from 1 to $F$ (denoted as $[1-F, 0, 1-F]$).
 This strategy allows the reasoning frame to provide clear spatial guidance on \textbf{where} to edit, without disrupting the video's temporal structure and motion alignment.
 The improvements across all metrics in Tab~\ref{tab:ablation_cof_rope} (column 3 vs. column 2) validate this design.

 \textbf{Reasoning Frame Format.} First, we explore the most suitable color for the reasoning frame mask.
-As shown in Table~\ref{tab:ablation_reason_format}, we compare three formats: (1) A black mask over the unedit region; (2) A red, 50\% transparent highlight, same as veggie \citep{yu2025veggie}; and (3) A gray, 50\% transparent mask.
+As shown in Table~\ref{tab:ablation_reason_format}, we compare three formats: (1) A black mask over the unedited region; (2) A red, 50\% transparent highlight, same as Veggie \citep{yu2025veggie}; and (3) A gray, 50\% transparent mask.
 The quantitative results show that using a gray mask (column 3) for the edit region yields the best performance.

 Furthermore, we argue that the reasoning frame should act as a gradual transition from the source video to the edited video.
-Therefore, we test progressive gray mask.
-Instead of a single static mask, we interpolate gray mask reasoning frame and editing frame, with transparency is progressively increased (e.g., 0\%, 25\%, 50\%, 75\%).
+Therefore, we test a progressive gray mask.
+Instead of a single static mask, we interpolate the gray reasoning frame with the editing frame, with the transparency progressively increased (e.g., 0\%, 25\%, 50\%, 75\%).
 As shown by comparing column 4 and column 3 in Table~\ref{tab:ablation_reason_format}, this progressive gray reasoning frame approach works best.

 Qualitatively, as shown in Figure~\ref{fig:reason_format}, the mask format is critical.
 The black mask fails the deletion task, while the red mask incorrectly deletes content on the right side.
 In contrast, our progressive gray mask accurately performs the intended deletion on the left.
 We conclude from these experiments that the optimal reasoning format is a gray mask with progressive transparency.